Domus Aurea in Rome

 The Romans were way ahead of their time!
 They had a system of ramps, lifts, and hidden trapdoors under the ground.
 This lets them quickly move gladiators, animals, and even whole sets for plays around the arena!

 Gladiatorial combats weren’t always a fight to the death.
 Gladiators were valuable athletes, and many contests ended without fatalities.
-Public executions did occur, but the Colosseum also hosted theatrical performances and even athletic competitions.
+Public executions occurred, but the Colosseum hosted theatrical performances and athletic competitions.

 If you want to experience the Amphitheater with fewer crowds, visit on weekdays, preferably during the first hour after opening.
 For comfortable weather, you can also consider visiting during the shoulder seasons (spring and fall) or aiming for winter (excluding holidays).